 Jeffrey B. Geske, M.D., is a consultant in the Division of Cardiovascular Diseases at Mayo Clinic.
 He is interested in noninvasive hemodynamic assessment of structural heart disease, including hypertrophic cardiomyopathy, valvular heart disease and heart failure.

 Dr. Geske's research has focused on multimodality assessment of cardiac pressures.
 His clinical focus is on patients with structural heart disease, including 3-D echocardiographic guidance of interventions.

 - Hypertrophic cardiomyopathy.
-Dr. Geske's research in hypertrophic cardiomyopathy has focused on the comparison of invasive (cardiac catheterization) and noninvasive (transthoracic echocardiography) assessment of hemodynamics, including diastolic function and left ventricular outflow tract obstruction.
+Dr. Geske's research in hypertrophic cardiomyopathy has explored the comparison of invasive (cardiac catheterization) and noninvasive (transthoracic echocardiography) assessment of hemodynamics, including diastolic function and left ventricular outflow tract obstruction.

 Significance to patient care

-Dr. Geske's multimodality research provides better understanding of the complicated hemodynamic interactions found in patients with hypertrophic cardiomyopathy and heart failure.
-This knowledge allows clarification of underlying pathophysiology, in turn guiding treatment.
-His work on acute pulmonary embolism helps guide initial diagnosis and management.
+Dr. Geske's multimodality research provides better understanding of the complicated hemodynamic interactions found in patients with hypertrophic cardiomyopathy and valvular heart disease.
+This knowledge allows clarification of underlying pathophysiology, which then guiding treatment.